-Before investing in a treadmill, there are a few crucial points to not only note but consider.
+Before investing in a treadmill, there are a few crucial points to consider.

-If you're someone living in a large apartment or home, size might not be one of the most important factors on your list; now, in the case, you're in a cramped apartment?
-You're dialing-on how big or small your potential machine is.
+If you're someone living in a large apartment or home, size might not be one of the most important factors on your list; now, if you're in a cramped apartment?
+You're going to need to know how big or small your potential machine is.

 Another deal-breaker?
-What pre-set programs does your potential machine offer?
-See, pre-set programs are crucial for those struggling with motivation or lacking guidance, but those machines come at a cost.
+What pre-set programmes does your potential machine offer?
+Pre-set options are crucial for those struggling with motivation or lacking guidance – but those machines come at a cost.

 Always consider the top speed of a treadmill before purchasing.
-This will depend on your fitness level and whether you are using the machine to walk, run, jog or sprint.
+This will depend on your fitness level and whether you are intending to use the machine to walk, run, jog or sprint.